arakakimarcelo/OpenIDP/README.md

 2. In OpenChoreo UI, go to **Create** -> **Register Existing Component**.
 3. Enter the URL to the `template.yaml` file (e.g., `https://github.com/your-user/your-repo/blob/main/templates/spring-boot-3/template.yaml`).
 4. Click **Analyze** and then **Import**.
-5. You will now see "Spring Boot 3 Service (Java 21)" as an option when you click **Create**.

 ### TechDocs (Documentation)

 TechDocs is enabled in "local" mode.
 To view documentation:
-1. Register the `catalog-entities/component-docs.yaml` component.
+1. Register the `catalog/components/architecture-docs/catalog-info.yaml` component.
 2. Go to the **Docs** tab in the UI.
 3. Select "System Architecture Documentation" to view the rendered site.